KhronosGroup/glTF/schema/README.md

 This doc can be used to create the glTF spec.
+Many things here have not been fully discussed and are subject to change.

 _TODO: order logically, not alphabetically._